insprintorob/hcard-hybrid-react-app/README.md

 Architectures and design patterns
 ----
-Service oriented architecture
+- Service oriented architecture
-Single purpose
+- Single purpose design
-Functional programming
+- Functional programming
-SOLID
+- SOLID

 Prerequisites
 ----
-Make sure you have a local mongodb server running at 127.0.0.1 port 27017.
+- Make sure you have a local mongodb server running at 127.0.0.1 port 27017.
 This is the only non node dependency.
-You'll need to install the following globally to build the code and run the built in webserver `npm install -g typescript nodemon`
+- You'll need to install the following globally to build the code and run the built in webserver: `npm install -g typescript nodemon`

 Installation
 ----